rpcme/aws-cloud-and-xilinx-workshop/Lab2.md

 	cd $HOME/aws-cloud-and-xilinx-workshop/cloud/script
 	./deploy-greengrass-group.sh <your-group-prefix>
 	```
+   Afer a few seconds, you should be able to see the group has been deployed
+   successfully.

 8. Go to the AWS IoT Console page and click on "Test".
 Click on "Subscribe to a topic" and enter "hello/world".
+Click on "Subscribe to topic" to confirm.
 You should now see a MQTT response from the Ultra96 platform in the test window response.
 See picture below for expected response.

 ![alt text](images/Greengrass_HelloWorld_Test.PNG "Greengrass Successful Response")